scalikejdbc/scalikejdbc.github.io/source/documentation/2.x/auto-session.html.md

 ### ReadOnlyAutoSession
 <hr/>

-Since version 1.7.4, `ReadOnlyAutoSession` and `NamedReadOnlyAutoSession` is also available.
+Since version 1.7.4, `ReadOnlyAutoSession` and `ReadOnlyNamedAutoSession` is also available.

 These auto sessions disallow update/execute operations.